zheland/try-specialize/README.md

 - `std` (enabled by default): enables `alloc` feature and [`LifetimeFree`] implementations for `std` types, like `OsStr`, `Path`, `PathBuf`, `Instant`, `HashMap` etc.
-- `unreliable`: enables unreliable functions, methods and macros that rely on Rust standard library undocumented behavior.
-See [`unreliable`] module documentation for details.
+- `unreliable`: enables functions, methods and macros that rely on Rust standard library undocumented behavior.
+Refer to the [`unreliable`] module documentation for details.

 ## How it works

-- Type comparison when both types are `'static` is performed using [`TypeId::of`] comparison.
+- Type comparison between `'static` types compares their [`TypeId::of`]s.
-- Type comparison when one of types is [`LifetimeFree`] is performed by converting type wrapped as `&dyn PhantomData<T>` to `&dyn PhantomData<T> + 'static` and comparing their [`TypeId::of`].
+- Type comparison between unconstrained and [`LifetimeFree`] type treats them as `'static` and compares their [`TypeId::of`]s.
-- Specialization is performed using type comparison and [`transmute_copy`] when the equality of types is proved.
+- Specialization relies on type comparison and [`transmute_copy`] when the equality of types is established.
-- Unreliable trait implementation check is performed using an expected, but undocumented behavior of the Rust stdlib [`PartialEq`] implementation for [`Arc<T>`]. [`Arc::eq`] uses fast path comparing references before comparing data if `T` implements [`Eq`].
+- Unreliable trait implementation checks are performed using an expected, but undocumented behavior of the Rust stdlib [`PartialEq`] implementation for [`Arc<T>`]. [`Arc::eq`] uses fast path comparing references before comparing data if `T` implements [`Eq`].

 ## Alternative crates

-- [`castaway`]: A very similar crate and a great simpler alternative that can cover most usecases.
-Its macro uses [Autoref-Based Specialization] and automatically determines the appropriate type of specialization, making it much easier to use.
+- [`castaway`]: A similar crate with a much simpler macro-based API.
+The macro uses [Autoref-Based Specialization] and automatically determines the appropriate type of specialization, making it much easier to use.
 However, if no specialization is applicable because of the same [Autoref-Based Specialization], the compiler generates completely unclear errors, which makes it difficult to use it in complex cases.
-Uses `unsafe` code for type comparison and specialization.
+Internally uses `unsafe` code for type comparison and specialization.
 - [`coe-rs`]: Smaller and simpler, but supports only static types and don't safely combine type equality check and specialization.
-Uses `unsafe` code for type specialization.
+Internally uses `unsafe` code for type specialization.
 - [`downcast-rs`]: Specialized on trait objects (`dyn`) downcasting.
 Can't be used to specialize unconstrained types.
-Doesn't use `unsafe` code.
 - [`syllogism`] and [`syllogism_macro`]: Requires to provide all possible types to macro that generate a lot of boilerplate code and can't be used to specialize stdlib types because of orphan rules.
-Doesn't use `unsafe` code.
 - [`specialize`](https://crates.io/crates/specialize): Requires nightly.
   Adds a simple macro to inline nightly [`min_specialization`] usage into simple `if let` expressions.
 - [`specialized-dispatch`]: Requires nightly.
 Adds a macro to inline nightly [`min_specialization`] usage into a `match`-like macro.
-- [`spez`]: Specializes expression types, using[Autoref-Based
+- [`spez`]: Specializes expression types, using [Autoref-Based Specialization].
-  Specialization].
 It won't works in generic context but can be used in the code generated by macros.
 - [`impls`]: Determine if a type implements a trait.
 Can't detect erased